 A child is a blessing from God to the parents.
 A child is a one of the greatest gifts to parents, and that they should always be thankful to God.
-However being a precious gift, it is parents responsibility that they should raise the child according to the guidelines Who has given this gift.
+However being a precious gift, it is parents responsibility that they should raise the child according to the guidelines from Whom this gift has been given.

 Don’t invite rebellion by refusing to acknowledge that your son or daughter is growing up and needs more freedom.
 But don’t be afraid to ask where your kids are going, who they’ll be with and what they’ll be doing.
 Get to know your kids’ friends and their parents so you’re familiar with their activities.